 New this year!

 - In an effort to diversify the speaker roster and to provide more opportunities to a greater number of members and attendees, individuals may only be listed on one session proposal.
-If a proposal is not accepted, those speakers can submit new proposals during the call for Posters and People’s Choice sessions.

 - All speakers will need to be identified in the proposal.
 The Conference Program Planning Committee has created a spreadsheet as an informal tool to connect individuals who want to brainstorm ideas and/or find collaborators for session proposals for RBMS 2020.
 It is monitored committee members, but is not part of the official proposal process.
 It can be found at http://bit.ly/RBMS20CollabSpreadsheet